VGSW/radar/README.md

     -p --processes ... number of processes to ru
     -l --loglevel .... loglevel
     -f --filename .... syslog file to read
+    -s --strategy .... one of (pool|dask)
+                       select either multiprocessing.Pool or Dask to handle concurrency (defaults to pool) (Note: "strategy" is obviously not the full fledged pattern of the same name here)

 ## Examples